 - Do not take expensive jewelry, large amounts of cash, or valuables such as smartphones or cameras abroad.

 - Use the hotel safe if possible to store valuable items and your personal documents.

 - Do not leave bags or other items on chairs or tables in restaurants or bars.

 - If you are traveling in a car, drive with the doors and windows closed.

 Risk of Scams

 Like in most developing countries, cab drivers may try to make you pay more by providing incorrect fare information.
-Make sure to agree the fee for your trip prior to getting onboard of the Taxi or book your transportation online.
+Make sure to agree on the fee for your trip prior to getting onboard of the Taxi or booking your transportation online.

 - Hire a local company for your airport transfers